 The MRV Regulation adopted in 2015 creates an EU-wide legal framework for the monitoring, reporting and verification of CO2 emissions from maritime transport.
 It also helps the EU generate momentum for the best possible outcome in the international discussions.

 The Regulation requires large ships (over 5 000 gross tonnes) calling at EU ports from 1 January 2018 to collect and later publish verified annual data on CO2 emissions and other relevant information.

 Companies operating large ships visiting EU ports (irrespective of where they are registered) will have to:

 - monitor and annually report the verified amount of CO2 emitted on journeys to, from and between EU ports and also when in EU port;

 - monitor and annually report additional parameters, such as distance, time at sea and cargo carried, enabling to determine the ships' average energy efficiency;

 - submit to the Commission an emission report containing externally verified annual aggregated data, which will then be publicly available.

-When visiting EU ports, ships must carry a document of compliance issued by an accredited MRV verifier indicating that the ship is in compliance with its MRV obligations for its activities during the preceding year.
-Carrying on board of this document might be subject to inspections by Member State authorities.
+When visiting EU ports, ships must carry a document of compliance issued by an accredited MRV verifier.
+This might be subject to inspections by Member State authorities.